Conditions Physiatrists Treat

 Along with the expansion of education and training opportunities in PM&R, interest in physiatric research multiplied during the 1960s.
 The Association of Academic Physiatrists (AAP) was formed in 1967 by Ernest W. Johnson, MD (considered the "founding father") and a small group of dedicated physiatric educators.
 The primary purpose of the AAP is to advance the specialty through research and education.
-From 1968 to 1992, the AAP grew to more than 1,000 members.
+Learn more about the AAP's history.

 Although many physicians graduated from PM&R residency programs in the 1970s, the increase in new physiatrists was far slower than the increased demand for physiatric services.
 In 1974, the Commission on Rehabilitation Medicine, a group with representatives from the ABPMR, AAPM&R and the AAP, published a bulletin: Physical Medicine, Need, Supply and Demand, 1972-1987.
 These estimates predicted that only with a significant increase in new physiatrists would supply reach demand for 4,000 physiatrists in 1990.
 In the 1980s, the recognition by the American public that rehabilitation helped disabled persons resulted in the development of many community rehabilitation centers and demand for more physiatrists to direct these programs, which was in accord with the projections made by the Commission in 1974.
 A severe shortage of physiatrists developed, and medical students began to discover the specialty as a promising career.
 By 1994, the ABPMR reported 1,313 residency positions were offered and 97% of those positions were filled.
 Also in 1994, the number of board-certified physiatrists grew to 4,642, with 2,561 of those certified between 1984-94.
 To this day, the greatest unmet need in physiatry remains the need to increase the number of academic physiatrists dedicated to research and teaching.